 Taste Local Cheese

-Tasting Tip: If you’re living in France and have a kitchen, Aligot pairs perfectly with Aubrac beef.
+If have access to a kitchen, buy a box of Aligo and pair it with Aubrac beef.
 This special, grass-fed beef is readily available throughout France.
 Ask a butcher for the faux-filet cut, which generously serves two.

 Eat Your Way Around Town

 The mighty Aubrac cow is important enough that Georges Guyot’s bull statue has graced the town’s Place du Forail since 1947, but Laguiole’s culinary footprint goes beyond cheese and beef.
-Surprisingly, considering the town’s small size, there several bakeries, patisseries and a well curated wine shop, La Cave de Sergio, created by Maison Bras sommelier Sergio Calderón.
+Surprisingly, considering the town’s small size, there are several bakeries, patisseries and a well-curated wine shop, La Cave de Sergio, created by Maison Bras sommelier Sergio Calderón.